openxpki/openxpki/doc/subsystems/rpc.rst

         http://demo.openxpki.org/cgi-bin/rpc.cgi

 The response is in JSON format (http://www.jsonrpc.org/specification#response_object).
-Except for the "id", the result is identical to the SOAP call:
+Except for the "id" parameter, the result is identical to the definition of JSON RPC:

     { result: { id: workflow_id, pid: process_id, state: workflow_state }}